earthsteading/wominjeka/README.md

   * Postal Address: 699 Rathdowne Street, North Carlton, VIC, 3054, Australia.

 # Earthsteading Pty Ltd
-## Performance Solutions Consultants
+## Performance Solutions Consultants (specialising in carbon-negative and heritage building materials)

 ### For Architects and Surveyors

 * Comply with the Performanmce Requirements of the NCC for alpine, structural, energy, fire life safety, bushfire, universal access, hydraulics, civil, health and amenity requirements.
 * Bespoke Performance Solution reports that demonstrate how your building meets the performance requirements of the NCC.
-* Experience in upgrading existing buildings for a wide range of projects, including heritage.
+* Experience in upgrading existing buildings for a wide range of sustainable building materials, including heritage.

 ### For Builder-Contractors

 * Engineered approved schematics and performance solutions for commercial and residential projects.
 * Planning and building permits approved by the council.
-* Build compliant buildings that meet the challenges of the 22nd century.
+* Build compliant buildings that meet the challenges of the carbon-negative climate crisis.

 ### For Owner-Builders